aaron-grau/curic/react/projects/widgets/README.md

 the [`justify-content`][justify-content] property.
 Which one do you want to use?
 Try all of them to understand what they do.

+* Add a background.
+Use the `background-image` or `background-color` property to change the background.
+Feel free to do this for every widget.

 [justify-content]: https://css-tricks.com/almanac/properties/j/justify-content/
 [google-fonts]: https://fonts.google.com/
 [date-object]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date

 ### Recap

 You should now have a clock that displays the current time date.
-Congratulations!
-Lets move on to something a bit more complicated.
+We used `setInterval` to make sure that the clock updates every second, and `clearInterval` to clear the timer that `setInterval` set.
+Once you have sufficiently styled your clock, move on to the next widget.

 ## Phase 3: Weather Widget